 Prerequisite: None.
-NOTE: Not open to students who have received credit for COSME 117.
 Course Advisory: SCC minimum English standard.
 Provides one hundred (100) hours of training and intensive study in artificial nail services including acrylic, tips, and nail wrap methodologies with emphasis on techniques and application skills, identification of artificial nail preparations as related to chemical and non-chemical changes.
-Students are required to purchase mandatory books, equipment kit, and materials card at the college bookstore by the second class meeting.
+First-time students enrolling in the Cosmetology-Manicuring class series 171, 172, 173, 174, 175 will be required to attend the cosmetology orientation meeting and purchase a materials card at registration in addition to the registrations fees (refer to the schedule of classes).
+Students are required to purchase a materials card from the SCC bookstore.
+The cost of the materials card and start-up materials varies.
+For current costs, please refer to the schedule of classes for each semester.
+Not open to students who have received credit for Cosmetology 117.
 Five hours lecture and fifteen hours lab (5 week course).